Monogamy of Measurement Induced Non-Locality: INTRODUCTION

 \section{INTRODUCTION}

-Non-locality is in the heart of quantum world.
+Nonlocality is in the heart of quantum world.
 From Bell's theorem\cite{bell}, it is understood that no local hidden variable theory could replace quantum theory as a theory of physical world.
-The existence of entangled states in composite quantum systems assures the non-local behavior of quantum theory.
-Generally, violation of Bell's inequality is taken as the signature of non-locality.
+The existence of entangled states in composite quantum systems assures the nonlocal behavior of quantum theory.
+Generally, violation of Bell's inequality is taken as the signature of nonlocality.
 Entangled states play an important role to show the violation of Bell's inequality.
-However non-locality can be viewed from other perspectives.
-For example, there exist sets of locally indistinguishable orthogonal pure product states\cite{bennett}, used to show non-locality without entanglement.
-Recently introduced measurement induced non-locality\cite{luo} (in short, MIN), is one of the ways to detect non-locality in quantum states by some locally invariant measurements.
+However nonlocality can be viewed from other perspectives.
+For example, there exist sets of locally indistinguishable orthogonal pure product states\cite{bennett}, used to show nonlocality without entanglement.
+Recently introduced measurement-induced nonlocality\cite{luo} (in short, MIN), is one of the ways to detect nonlocality in quantum states by some locally invariant measurements.
 Locally invariant measurements can not affect global states in classical theory but this is possible in quantum theory.
-So MIN is a type of non-local correlation which can only exists in quantum domain.
+So MIN is a type of nonlocal correlation which can only exists in quantum domain.
 MIN is defined in such a way that it is non-negative for all states, invariant under local unitary and vanishes on product state.
-In this sense, MIN could be observed as a type of non-local correlation which is induced by certain measurement.
+In this sense, MIN could be observed as a type of nonlocal correlation which is induced by certain measurement.
 Although it is induced by some measurement, it is not a measure of quantum correlation in true sense.
-But it can be treated as a measure of non-locality induced by some kind of measurement.
+But it can be treated as a measure of nonlocality, induced by some kind of measurement.